headmarsdengroup/headmarsdengroup.github.io/_posts/2023-08-06-new_paper_out.md

 ---
-title:  "Our group's first paper is our in the Journal of Physical Chemistry A!"
+title:  "Our group's first paper is out in the Journal of Physical Chemistry A!"
 author_profile: false
 ---